 The bones of spinal column are called vertebrae.
-Each vertebra has two wing-like protrusions, called a transverse process, that extend toward the sides.
+Each vertebra has 2 wing-like protrusions, called a transverse process, that extend toward the sides.
 These protrusions provide an area for muscles and ligaments to attach to provide movement and flexibility in the back.
 Transverse process fractures can occur anywhere along the spinal column.
 They are more common in the back than the neck.

 Cross Section of Spine

 Copyright © Nucleus Medical Media, Inc.

 Transverse process fractures are caused by severe trauma to the back such as:

 Factors that may increase your chance of transverse process fractures include:

 Activities or accidents most often associated with transverse process fractures include:

 You will be asked about your symptoms and medical history as well as any accident or activity associated with the pain. .
 The injured area will be examined.
 A complete neurological exam will be done to look for damage to the nerves.